kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 ## Introduction

-There are different scenarios where Kiali is required to work with no access to the Istio registry:
+Kiali makes use of the Istiod `/debug` endpoints for introspection into the control plane.
+If this API is unavailable Kiali continues to perform, but the feature set will be degraded.
+The Istio API can be unavailable for various reasons:

 * The Istio API has been explicitly disabled in the Istio configuration.
 * The [deployment model](https://istio.io/latest/docs/ops/deployment/deployment-models/#multiple-clusters) prevents access to the Istio API (firewalls, other networking concerns or limitations).